-In the US, a bottle of Dubonnet sells for $15 per bottle.
-In Europe, especially in France, you can get it for around 8€.
+In the US, a bottle sells for $15 per bottle.
+In Europe, especially France, you can get it much cheaper at around 8€.

 Dubonnet contains 14.8% ABV in France.
 The US version is significantly stronger and clocks in at 19% ABV.

-The famous combination of Dubonnet and Gin is called a Dubonnet cocktail.
+The famous combination is called a Dubonnet cocktail.
 The drink is famous for being Queen Elizabeth's (and Queen Elizabeth II's) favorite drink.

-You can drink Dubonnet in cocktails or straight.
+You can drink it in cocktails or straight.
 Either way, Dubonnet should be served chilled as the ideal drinking temperature is at 10°C.

-Dubonnet was first produced by Joseph Dubonnet.
+The liqueur was invented by Joseph Dubonnet.
 In 1976, the company was sold to Pernod Ricard.
 In 1993, Heaven Hill purchased Dubonnet and is now in charge of the production of the popular fortified wine.

 The fortified wine tastes best when it's chilled to mask the sweet flavors.
 The ideal temperature is between 8-12°C (46-54°F).